After dinner walking group

 The group started in 2001 as part of an English as a second language program run by volunteers.
 At the start there less than 10 people in the group, mostly from European backgrounds.

-"Word spread and now we have over 115 people on our books, mostly from Asia, who are keen to meet new friends, learn English and explore Sydney," Mr Wood says.
+"Word spread and now we have over 115 people on our books, mostly from Asia, who are keen to meet new friends, learn English and explore Sydney," the founder said.

 Today, there are 3 group leaders, Robert Wood, Phillip Elwin and Lyn Cobb and they run 20 walks a year, which attract up to 40 people on each walk.

-SWEAT has gone as far afield as Kiama and the Blue Mountains but they've also explored locally on coastal and harbour walks with the City's guided walking tours.
+SWEAT has gone as far afield as Kiama and the Blue Mountains but they've also explored locally on coastal and harbour walks with our guided walking tours.

 "These walking guides are excellent – easy to follow and with great information.
-Walk on Water and Skirting the City are 2 of our favourites," Mr Wood says.
+Walk on Water and Skirting the City are 2 of our favourites," Robert said.